 In August I return to Georgia and drive around much of the country, including the mountainous regions of Tusheti and Khevsureti, then enter Armenia for the first time in September.
 I slowly make my way south in Armenia, pausing in the pleasant capital, Yerevan and spending several days looping around the war-ravaged breakaway republic of Nagorno Karabakh, before returning to Armenia proper and crossing into Iran in October.
-Here I make my way west and enter Iraq for the first time, visiting Sulaymaniyah, Kirkuk and Erbil and the beautiful mountains of the north, before turning south west into Mosul Governorate to visit the region’s Yezidi and Assyrian communities.
-I then head north into Turkey, making a crossing of the country and visiting the magnificent historical sites of Anatolia via Mardin, Diyarbakır, Şanlıurfa, Sivas, Ankara and Bursa, crossing into Europe in İstanbul, one of the world’s greatest cities.
-From here it is just a short drive via Edirne to the Bulgarian border, where I re-enter the EU and return to the UK on the 23rd November 2014.
+Here I make my way west and enter Iraq for the first time, visiting Sulaymaniyah, Kirkuk and Erbil and the beautiful mountains of the north, before turning south-west into Mosul Governorate to visit the region’s Yezidi and Assyrian communities.
+I then head north into Turkey, making a crossing of the country and visiting the magnificent historical sites of Anatolia via Mardin, Diyarbakır, Şanlıurfa, Sivas, Ankara and Bursa, crossing into Europe in Istanbul, one of the world’s greatest cities.
+From here it is just a short drive via Edirne to the Bulgarian border, where I re-enter the EU and return to the UK in November 2014.

 On my return to the UK in November 2014, the Odyssey has elapsed 1,846 days and 189,052 kilometres.

 In May 2015 (now based in the Netherlands), I set off back to Istanbul, then cross northern Turkey via Sinop, Amasya, Trabzon and Erzurum and enter Georgia, crossing from Batumi to Mtshketa and the Azerbaijani border.
-I cross Azerbaijan via Ganja and Barda to the Absheron Peninsula, make a quick trip to Xinaliq in the Caucasus, then cross into Russia in late May.
+I cross Azerbaijan via Ganja and Barda to the Absheron Peninsula, make a quick trip to Xinaliq in the mountains, then cross into Russia in late May.
 I drive north through Russia to the ‘Golden Ring’ region, then further north via Vologda and Kirov to the North Urals where I make a trip to the incredible rock formations of Manpupunyor.
 Then up to Arkhangelsk on the White Sea and further north to Murmansk, the Kola Peninsula and Tersky Coast, before heading back south to Petrozavodsk, and exiting Russia near Pskov.

 On my return to the Netherlands in July 2015, the Odyssey has elapsed 1907 days and 208,819 kilometres.